appatalks/chatgpt-html/README.md

 ## Getting Started

-1. Add your OpenAI API key and AWS Keys to the "OPENAI_API_KEY" variable and "AWS.config.credentials" in config.json.
+1. Add your OpenAI API key and AWS Keys to the "OPENAI_API_KEY" variable and (optinally) "AWS.config.credentials" in config.json.
 2. Open chatgpt.html and have fun!

 ## Features